-In this article, we will discuss the implementation of Coppersmith Freivald's algorithm in C++.
-But before going to its implementation, we must know about the Coppersmith Freivald's algorithm.
+In this guide, we will explore the execution of Coppersmith Freivald's algorithm in C++.
+However, it is essential to understand the fundamentals of the Coppersmith Freivald's algorithm before delving into its implementation.

 What is Coppersmith Freivald's Algorithm?